PREMIER FRANCHISE PLAYER TO RETURN FOR 19TH SEASON AS A CARDINAL

 Yadier was the recipient of the 2018 Roberto Clemente Award, Major League Baseball’s highest service-based honor.
 Molina’s off-the-field philanthropic efforts includes Foundation 4, his non-profit charity whose mission is to create happier lives and futures for underprivileged children in Puerto Rico.
 Yadier’s efforts following the 2017 damage done by Hurricane Maria to the island raised over $800,000, as well as his hands-on efforts less than 48 hours following the catastrophic weather ordeal.
 Molina was also voted the 2015 Darryl Kile Award recipient by his teammates.

 Molina was drafted by the Cardinals in the 4th round (113th overall selection) of the 2000 Major League Baseball draft out of Bayamon, Puerto Rico.

-Entering the 2021 season, Yadier ranks 13th all-time among native Puerto Rican’s in career batting average (.281) and he is one of just 10 players from his homeland to have reached the 2,000 career hit plateau.
-Yadi currently stands 13th in RBI (932) among his countrymen and 19th in home runs (160).
+Yadier is currently ranked 12th all-time among native Puerto Rican’s in career batting average (.280) and he is one of just 10 players from his homeland to have reached the 2,000 career hit plateau.
+Yadi currently stands 12th in RBI (983) among his countrymen and 17th in home runs (168).

 Since its inception in 2006, Molina has played in every World Baseball Classic for Puerto Rico, totaling 20 games in the global pre-season tournament, finishing runner-up with the 2017 team, while garnering MVP honors for Pool F.